tanaw7/ICCS102/Module1/assignment/IA1.1_self_intro.md

 You do not need to write an essay.
 A short but complete response is sufficient.

+## AI Policy

+**No AI assistance is allowed for this assignment.**

+Do not use ChatGPT, Gemini, Claude, or any other generative AI tool to write or rewrite your spoken or written self-introduction.

+This exercise is about introducing **yourself**, in your own words.
+You may use the assignment instructions and ask the instructor if any requirement is unclear.

 ## Submission and File Naming Format

 ### Submission